MeteorsLiu/condqueue/README.md

 // if passing true to Pop(), it will not block anymore.
 // if there's no element in the queue, ok is false. value, ok := queue.Pop(true)

+// Close
+// Like buffered channel, producer cannot be push after Close()
+// But consumers can pop until no element. queue.Close()

+// Foreach
+// return true to stop while false to continue queue.ForEach(func (T) bool {

+})
 ```